thehxdev/bfi/README.md

 # BFI

-BFI is a fast and performant BrainFuck interpreter and compiler written in C (C99).
+BFI is a fast and efficient BrainFuck interpreter and compiler written in C (C99).

 For more information about BrainFuck read the [BrainFuck wikipedia page](https://en.wikipedia.org/wiki/Brainfuck).